KenDickey/Cuis-Smalltalk-Unicode/README.md

 The support of Unicode text display is minimal.
 Fonts are not yet supported.

-Bitmap glyphs are from http://www.unifoundry.com/unifont.html
+Bitmap glyphs (16 x 16 forms) are from http://www.unifoundry.com/unifont.html

 The basic strategy is as follows:
 - The main useful classes are UniChar and UniString.
 Others are helper subclasses.